WrestleMania 39: Main event matches

+Undercard matches

 At the Royal Rumble, Raw's Rhea Ripley won the women's Royal Rumble match to earn a women's championship match of her choice at WrestleMania 39.
 On the following episode of Raw, she chose to challenge Charlotte Flair for the SmackDown Women's Championship, setting up a WrestleMania rematch between the two from WrestleMania 36 in 2020, where Flair had won that year's Royal Rumble and had chosen and defeated Ripley for the NXT Women's Championship.
-This subsequently marks the first women's WrestleMania rematch to happen at a WrestleMania.
+This subsequently marked the first women's WrestleMania rematch to happen at a WrestleMania, which was scheduled for Night 1 of the event.

 Due to the aforementioned women's Royal Rumble match winner choosing the SmackDown Women's Championship, an Elimination Chamber match was scheduled for the eponymous event to determine Bianca Belair's challenger for the Raw Women's Championship at WrestleMania 39.
-The match was won by Asuka.
+The match was won by Asuka, and the title match was scheduled for Night 2.

 On the February 20 episode of Raw, Omos and his manager MVP addressed the match between Brock Lesnar and Bobby Lashley from Elimination Chamber.
 MVP called Lesnar a coward and claimed that Lesnar intentionally disqualified himself because Lesnar knew he could not break Lashley's Hurt Lock submission.
 MVP then invited Lesnar to Raw the following week to accept Omos' challenge for a match at WrestleMania 39.
-The following week, after MVP sold him on the match, Lesnar accepted.
+The following week, after MVP sold him on the match, Lesnar accepted, and the match was scheduled for Night 2.

-On the March 3 episode of SmackDown, a fatal five-way match between Drew McIntyre, LA Knight, Sheamus, Kofi Kingston, and Karrion Kross was announced for the following week, where the winner would face Gunther for the Intercontinental Championship at WrestleMania 39.
-On March 9, it was announced that due to an injury, Kingston's New Day tag team partner Xavier Woods would replace him in the match.
-A double pinfall occurred in the match, with McIntyre and Sheamus named co-winners.
-It was then announced that the two would face each other the following week to determine the definitive number one contender, however, that match ended in a no-contest after Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) attacked both men.
-It was then announced that Gunther would defend the championship against both McIntyre and Sheamus in a triple threat match at WrestleMania 39.
+On the March 10 episode of SmackDown, a fatal five-way match was contested, where the winner would face Gunther for the Intercontinental Championship at WrestleMania 39.
+The match ended in a double pinfall, with Drew McIntyre and Sheamus named co-winners.
+It was then announced that the two would face each other the following week to determine the definitive number one contender, however, that match ended in a no-contest after Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) attacked both participants.
+WWE official Adam Pearce then decided that Gunther would defend the championship against both McIntyre and Sheamus in a triple threat match at WrestleMania 39 on Night 2.